Lewis Russell: Career

 As a vaudeville actor, Russell toured the U.S. and played at the Palace Theater in Peoria, Illinois, at a time when the phrase "Will it play in Peoria?" was well-known to vaudevillians who tested out their routines and sketches in front of the demanding and often difficult-to-please Peoria crowds.

 Billing himself as an actor from London, Russell broke into the Broadway scene in the mid 1930s and starred as "The Squire" in the Broadway revival production of Emlyn Williams's The Corn is Green (1943) with leading lady Ethel Barrymore at the Martin Beck Theatre in New York.
 He also toured with actress Glenda Farrell for several years in the New Rochelle Circuit.
 According to legend, he declined the starring role in The Man who Came to Dinner (1942) with Bette Davis, and created the role of the janitor in My Sister Eileen (1942/1955).
 He played Pancho Villa and had several starring roles in silent pictures, acting at least once opposite Pola Negri.
 He also played Jane Wyman’s concerned father, Charles St. James, in The Lost Weekend, Ray Milland’s most popular film.

 The playbill for the opening night of Bright Rebel (1938), a drama about the British Romantic-Era poet Lord Byron, features the following biographical note, which not only confirms Russell's adoption of an English identity but also suggests that he starred in many more plays than currently on record: "LEWIS L. RUSSELL (Lord Melbourne) is both an Englishman and an actor by birth.
 He was born in Leeds, England, shortly after his mother, a well-known English actress, gave one of those 'the show must go on' performances.
 With as dramatic a beginning as that he could hardly help getting back on the stage and there has been for some fifty years.
 A few scattered plays among the innumerable he has appeared in are 'The Rosary,' 'Lombardy, Ltd.,' 'The Bad Man,' 'Within the Law,' 'Madame X,' 'Accent on Youth,' and 'Yes My Darling Daughter.'"

 Later life

 He designed his own home in Pasadena, California, where he kept house, Ernest Hemingway-style, with his two-dozen cats.
 He died in Reseda, California at the age of 72.
+(Another source says that he was 76 years old when he died.)